 One of the most common signs of a faulty thermostatic mixing valve is leaks or drips from the valve itself.
 If you notice water pooling on the floor, it might indicate a corrosion or sealing problem.
 Be sure to call a professional and qualified plumber and get it fixed immediately; otherwise, it may cause water damage.

 2. Inconsistent Water Flow

 Another significant sign of a malfunctioning thermostatic mixing valve is inconsistent water flow.
 For instance, if you notice water pouring most of the time slowly, it could be because your TMV has issues.
 Maybe it has not been installed correctly or started to rust, hindering the water flow.

 Frequently Asked Questions (FAQs)

-In this section, we have tried answering a few frequently asked questions about thermostatic mixing valves.
+In this section, we have tried answering several frequently asked questions about thermostatic mixing valves.
 Hopefully, all your doubts will get cleared once you go through this.

 1. How to adjust the temperature supply of a thermostatic mixing valve?

 To adjust the temperature supply of a thermostatic mixing valve, you need to remove the cap on the top of the valve.
 Then use a close-fitting spanner to change it.
 To decrease the temperature, turn clockwise and to increase the temperature, turn anti-clockwise.

 2. Is a tempering valve the same as a thermostatic mixing valve?